 BMW’s proposed M2 CSL would be a track-honed, stripped-down model for those who like a little extra fiber in their diets.
 The two-door coupe would be rear-wheel drive only, and there’s a good chance BMW will only offer it with a dual-clutch transmission.
 Though the standard M2 can be had with a six-speed manual, lap times will undoubtedly be quicker with the DCT setup.

 In addition to the power bump, BMW plans to remove the M2’s sound-deadening material and the rear seats.
 For further weight savings, several M2 body panels will be constructed with carbon fiber instead of aluminum or steel.
 Aesthetically, look to the BMW M4 GTS for design hints.
 Things like a large rear wing, front splitter, and additional air inlets will likely complement the M2’s flared bodywork.

-Like the M4 GTS, turnaround time on the M2 CSL won’t take long.
+Like the M4 GTS, turnaround time on the M2 CSL won’t be very long.
 We can expect to see the limited-production vehicle as soon as next year.
-The Frankfurt, New York, or LA Auto Shows are all good candidates for such a big reveal.
+The upcoming LA or New York Auto Shows are good candidates for such a big reveal.